-The two identical sensors are located in the return elbow and flow elbow.
+The two identical sensors are located in the return and flow connections.
 Prior to removal, check the resistance of the sensor against Figure B 1.3 In refitting the sensor, a sealant will be required on the threads.
 Check for water soundness before firing the boiler.